Swetangi-Rastogi-2001/101903249_SwetangiRastogi_MediDetect_Project3/README.md

 # MediDetect: Parkinsons-Disease Prediction

-Parkinson's disease (PD), or simply Parkinson's, is a long-term degenerative disorder of the central nervous system that mainly affects the motor system.
-The symptoms usually emerge slowly, and as the disease worsens, non-motor symptoms become more common.
-The most obvious early symptoms are tremor, rigidity, slowness of movement, and difficulty with walking.
+## 1. Introduction and Description

-Cognitive and behavioral problems may also occur with depression, anxiety, and apathy occurring in many people with PD.
-The rock sensation Ozzy Osbourne, dubbed as the God of Boxing, Mohd.
+Parkinson's disease is a progressive neurological disorder that affects the central nervous system, particularly the motor system.
+Its most common early symptoms are tremors, stiffness, slow movement, and difficulty walking.
+As the disease progresses, non-motor symptoms such as cognitive and behavioral changes, depression, anxiety, and apathy may also develop.

-Ali were among few renowned personalities who have contracted this disorder.
+Famous people who have been diagnosed with Parkinson's disease include Ozzy Osbourne and Muhammad Ali.

-Mostly, it goes un-noticed or is misdiagnosed as some other disorder due to which it often leads to the patient finding himself in a fatal condition.
-Hence, I have deployed a model which shall take attributes from the user and shall predict if they have contracted the disorder or not.
+Early detection and diagnosis of Parkinson's disease can be difficult because its symptoms can be similar to those of other conditions.
+This can lead to misdiagnosis and worsening of the condition.
+By providing a model that can predict Parkinson's disease based on user-provided attributes, we hope to improve the chances of early detection and effective treatment.

-## Dataset
+## 2. Dataset Used

-The dataset provided to me has 22 attributes which shall be taken as input from the user.
-Using our prediction model over the provided inputs, we are going to predict whether the person has Parkinson’s Disorder or not.
-The following were the attributes in the given dataset.
+The given dataset has 22 attributes, which will be used as input by the user.
+Our prediction model will then analyze these inputs to predict whether the person has Parkinson's Disorder or not.

 <img src="https://github.com/2000utkarsh/Parkinsons-Disease/blob/master/app/imgs/Screenshot%202021-09-20%20at%208.56.13%20PM.png" width="600" height="400" />

-## Graphical Depiction of the attributes
+## 3. Graphical Depiction of the attributes

 <img src="https://github.com/Swetangi-Rastogi-2001/101903249_SwetangiRastogi_MediDetect_Project2/blob/main/app/imgs/Screenshot%202021-09-20%20at%208.49.40%20PM.png" width="600" height="400" />